uw-cmg/MAST/MAST/doc/source/1_0_installation.rst

     potcar_setup.py

-The directory address that you first give to the utility is the directory that contains a few subdirectories, for example: potpaw_GGA potpaw_LDA.52 potpaw_PBE.52 potUSPP_LDA potpaw_LDA potpaw_PBE potUSPP_GGA.
-These subdirectories again contain many sub-subdirectory with element names like Ac, Ac_s, Zr_sv, etc.
+*  The first directory address that you give to the utility is the directory that contains a few subdirectories, for example: potpaw_GGA, potpaw_LDA.52, potpaw_PBE.52, potUSPP_LDA, potpaw_LDA, potpaw_PBE, potUSPP_GGA.

+    *  These subdirectories themselves contain many sub-subdirectories with element names like Ac, Ac_s, Zr_sv, etc.

+*  The second directory address that you give should be a new directory that you create.

 Once the new pymatgen-structured folders have been created, rename the GGA PBE folder to ``POT_GGA_PAW_PBE``.

-Later on, ingredients with a value of ``pbe`` for the ingredient keyword ``mast_xc`` will draw pseudopotentials out of this folder (see :ref:`2_0_ingredients.rst`).
+Later on, ingredients with a value of ``pbe`` for the ingredient keyword ``mast_xc`` will draw pseudopotentials out of this folder (see :doc:`3_0_inputfile`).

 Rename the GGA PW91 folder to ``POT_GGA_PAW_PW91``.
 Ingredients with a value of ``pw91`` for the ingredient keyword ``mast_xc`` will draw pseudopotentials out of this folder.